vzaccaria/aos-sched/readme.md

 # Introduction

-This is a small CLI tool written for the Advanced Operating Systems course to create realtime schedule diagrams.
+This is a small CLI tool written for the Advanced Operating Systems course to create realtime schedule diagrams from schedule plans.
 It provides several commands to perform different tasks related to scheduling and simulation.
+At the moment, the following schedulers are implemented:

+- CFS (Linux CFS)

 The available commands are:

-1. `dump`: This command is used to dump out examples of schedules.
+1. `dump`: This command is used to dump out examples of schedule plans which are wired in the tool (they are the one used for tests).
+These might have or not parameters specific to the scheduler itself.
 It takes two arguments: the scheduler to use and the example number.
 It returns the JSON representation of the specified schedule.

    ```
    bunx aos-sched dump cfs 0 | jq .